OneMoreSummer/academic-kickstart/content/post/what-is-birth-quarter/index.md

 India

 September
-UK, Afghanistan, Bangladesh, Pakistan, Sri Lanka, West Indies, Ireland
+UK (not Scotland), Afghanistan, Bangladesh, Pakistan, Sri Lanka, West Indies, Ireland

 * This is part of a library of [What Is](https://onemoresummer.co.uk/post/the-what-is-series/) descriptions on this site.